Updated: Feb 10

 Step 4: Here is where the magic begins.
 Scramble 3-4 eggs in a mixing bowl and ad grated Parmesan cheese, Kraft is good.

-You can add tablespoon of minced garlic or garlic roasted or Italian seasoning bread crumbs.
+You can add tablespoon of minced garlic or roasted roasted or Italian seasoning bread crumbs.
+I love adding minced garlic packed in olive oil.
 Mix well until you have a pancake batter like consistency.

 You will use between 4 and six ounces of grated Parmesan cheese depending on size of eggs.
 Do not use fresh grated because it will not absorb the eggs.